Request for Services and Consent:

 - I understand that I have the right to withdraw this consent at any time without affecting my right to future care, services, or program benefits to which I would otherwise be entitled.

-- I understand that there are risk and consequences associated with telehealth, including but not limited to, disruption of transmission by technology failures, interruption and/or breaches of confidentiality by unauthorized persons, and/or limited ability to respond to emergencies.
+- I understand that there are risks and consequences associated with telehealth, including but not limited to, disruption of transmission by technology failures, interruption and/or breaches of confidentiality by unauthorized persons, and/or limited ability to respond to emergencies.

 - I understand that there will be no recording of any of the online sessions by either party.
 All information disclosed within sessions and written records pertaining to those sessions are confidential and may not be disclosed to anyone without written authorization, except where the disclosure is permitted and/or required by law.